A SIMPLE ACT OF KINDNESS

 Now that I was

-exposed, I crossed my arms and stared back grim-faced with defiance.
+exposed, I crossed my arms and stared back at them grim-faced with defiance.

 I met every one of their eyes without blinking.
 I